jianing-fan/CongressTrader/README.md

 ## Disclaimer

 CongressTrader is provided for research and educational purposes only.
 Congressional disclosure data can contain reporting delays, amendments, formatting inconsistencies, and data quality issues.
+It is highly likely that congressmen choose not to disclose (and the penalty is small).
 Verify important findings against the original disclosure documents.